-Applications submitted in response to this RFA must be focused on the development of novel methods and innovative technologies for clinical and translational research.
+Applications submitted in response to this RFA must be focused on the development of translational methods and innovative technologies for clinical and translational research.
 Each application will address the development of a new assay, method or technology for a particular research project, which is currently not available at the CU Anschutz campus and CCTSI affiliated institutions.
 NDM applications with two co-PIs, one for technology development and another for a scientific application, are especially encouraged to ensure future application and dissemination of newly developed technologies and methodologies.
 Funding of up to $20,000 is available for each application.
-This year, 5 applications will be awarded; from which one will be a Biostatistical NMD Pilot grant and one for a Colorado State University-based PI/ collaboration.
+This year, 5 applications will be awarded; from which one will be a Biostatistical Translational Methods grant and one for a Colorado State University-based PI/ collaboration.

 Award Amount: up to $20,000

 Letters of Intent are due by: Monday, December 3rd, 2018

 Full Applications are due by: Monday, January 7th, 2019

 Note: This RFA is separate from other CCTSI Pilot opportunities in the Translational Pilot Program (CO-Pilot, CNS-Pilot, and CSU-CU Collaboration Pilot), Community Engagement Pilot Program (CE-Pilot), and the Child and Maternal Health Pilot Program (CMH-Pilot).
 If your research focuses on pilot work with an established method, please consider these alternative options for pilot project funding.

 PLEASE NOTE THAT THE SUBMISSION AND REVIEW PROCESS FOR THE TRANSLATIONAL METHODS PROGRAM HAS CHANGED AS BELOW.